Push-forwards for Witt groups of schemes: Introduction

 \section{Introduction}

-Push-forwards (also known as {\it transfers} or {\it norm maps}) exist for many cohomology theories over schemes, \eg{} for $K$-theory, (higher) Chow groups and algebraic cobordism.
+Push-forwards, also known as transfers or norm maps, exist for many cohomology theories over schemes, \eg\ for $K$-theory, (higher) Chow groups and algebraic cobordism.
 They are undoubtedly a useful tool for understanding and computing those cohomology theories.
-This article is about the construction of such push-forward maps for coherent\footnote{The modern definition of Witt groups using triangulated categories with dualities (see \cite{Balmer00}) can be applied either to the derived category of complexes of locally free sheaves to obtain ``locally free" Witt groups or to the derived category of complexes with coherent cohomology to obtain ``coherent" Witt groups.
-As with K-theory, it is the latter that is naturally covariant along proper morphisms, as we prove in this article.
-All schemes considered in this article are over $\bbZ[1/2]$ so that the derived categories involved are $\bbZ[1/2]$-linear and the machinery of triangular Witt groups applies.} Witt groups of schemes.
+The present article is about the construction of such push-forward maps for the coherent Witt groups of schemes defined in the seminal work of Balmer\footnote{The modern definition of Witt groups using triangulated categories with dualities \cite{Balmer00} can be applied either to the derived category of complexes of locally free sheaves to obtain ``locally free" Witt groups or to the derived category of complexes with coherent cohomology to obtain ``coherent" Witt groups.
+As with $K$-theory, it is the latter that is naturally covariant along proper morphisms, as we prove in this article.
+All schemes considered are over $\bbZ[1/2]$ so that the derived categories involved are $\bbZ[1/2]$-linear and the machinery of triangular Witt groups applies.}.
 A reader familiar with cohomology theories might think that constructing a push-forward is probably straightforward.
 He (or she) should be warned: Witt groups are not an oriented cohomology theory.
 In particular, push-forwards are, in some sense, only conditionally defined.
-For example, when $X$ and $Y$ are connected noetherian schemes of finite Krull dimension, smooth over a field, the Witt groups depend on a line bundle (used to define the duality) and the push-forward takes the form (see Theorem \ref{PushForward3_theo})
+For example, when $X$ and $Y$ are connected noetherian schemes of finite Krull dimension, smooth over a field, the Witt groups depend on a line bundle $L$ used to define the duality and the push-forward takes the form (see Theorem \ref{PushForward3_theo})